rmtorak/privacy/README.txt

 PRIVACY POLICY
-developer ("developer") built the apps as an Ad Supported app.
+developer ("rmtorak") built the apps as an Ad Supported app.
 This SERVICE ("apps") is provided by at no cost and is intended for use as is:

 This privacy policy is used to inform you regarding policies with the collection, use, and disclosure of Personal Information if anyone decided to use this Service.